pguse/ics4u-2019-2020/exercises/00-input-output/README.md

     * **How old are you?**
     * **What month were you born in?**
 * Save the answers to the three questions using three variables.
-* Output the answers back into the console.
+* Output the answers back into the console using clear language.